Curriculum-RLAIF: Curriculum Alignment with Reinforcement Learning from AI Feedback: Curriculum-RLAIF

 \section{Curriculum-RLAIF}

-The preliminary analysis in Sec.~\ref{sec:preliminary_study} suggests that the reward distance \( \Delta r \), estimated by a pretrained reward model, is a reasonably good proxy for measuring data difficulty.
-However, relying on such estimates at scale is computationally expensive, as it requires reward evaluation across all query-response pairs.
+Our preliminary analysis in Section~\ref{sec:preliminary_study} suggests that the reward distance \( \Delta r \), estimated by pretrained reward models, serves as a reasonably good proxy for measuring data difficulty.
+However, relying on such estimates at scale is computationally expensive, as it requires exhaustive reward evaluation across all query-response pairs.
 To address this challenge, we propose constructing data with an \emph{intrinsic difficulty structure}.
-Our approach begins with \emph{quality-aware sampling}, followed by \emph{controlled pairing} of samples at varying difficulty levels, where each pair is labeled with a preference, either with or without additional annotation.
+Our approach begins with \emph{quality-aware sampling}, followed by \emph{controlled pairing} of samples at varying difficulty levels, where each pair is assigned a preference label, either with or without additional annotation.
 Finally, \emph{reward model learning} is driven by tailored curricula that exploit the inherent structure of the generated data to facilitate more effective learning.
-Fig.~\ref{fig:curriculum-rlaif-pipeline} provides a conceptual illustration of our approach.
+Figure~\ref{fig:curriculum-rlaif-pipeline} provides a conceptual illustration of our proposed framework.